 - You must provide information or changes to your original 8a application.

 - Failure to respond to the SBA and/or inadvertent mistakes can cost you a termination from the 8a program.

-If you are seeking expert advice in the SBA 8a certification application process, contact Watson & Associates LLC for a free initial consultation.
+If you are seeking expert advice on 8a application or the SBA 8a certification process, contact Watson & Associates LLC for a free initial consultation.
 Call Toll Free 1-866-601-5518 or simply call our SBA 8a application consultants.